Question:

 Dialectical Behavior Therapy (DBT) is a specialized treatment designed specifically for individuals with BPD.
 It focuses on teaching essential skills to help manage the core challenges of BPD, such as emotional regulation, distress tolerance, interpersonal effectiveness, and mindfulness.

 By addressing these areas, DBT provides practical tools to handle intense emotions, navigate relationships more effectively, and stay grounded in the present moment.
-It is widely regarded as the gold standard for BPD treatment due to its evidence-based approach and proven success in improving outcomes for those living with the disorder.
+It is widely regarded as the gold standard for BPD treatment due to its research-based approach and proven success in improving outcomes for those living with the disorder.

 Mindfulness